• What are official statistics for?

 • Why are these data not taken from other administrations?

-• The INE uses information from other public administrations when possible, but it is not always suitable for a statistic and has to be completed with sample surveys where the reporting units must collaborate.
+• The INE uses information from administrative records of other public administrations when possible, but these do not always contain the information investigated by the INE, so it has to be completed with sample surveys where the reporting units must collaborate.

 • How do I know it is an INE survey?